-The Script Lab is launching the first ever Screenwriting Virtual Summit – a FREE weekend of lectures and interviews with Oscar-winning filmmakers and Emmy-winning TV writers!
-And best of all, it’s FREE to register for two days of access to this amazing content!
+In August 2017, The Script Lab launched the first ever Screenwriting Virtual Summit – a weekend of lectures and interviews with Oscar-winning filmmakers and Emmy-winning TV writers!
+And best of all, it’s available to you now!

 The Script Lab